CoderSchool-IronMan/FindYourHouse/README.md

-# Final Project - FindYourHouse
+# Final Project - Homer

-**FindYourHouse** is an android app that allows a user view the aparment projects on a map with rating and comments from other users.
+**Homer** is an android app that allows a user view the aparment projects on a map with rating and comments from other users.

 Time spent: **X** hours spent in total